lenskit/lkpy/docs/guide/implementing.rst

 Most options for training, such as the number of epochs or the loss function, should be set through the component's configuration.

-Some components need options that don't affect the semantics of the model or training, and may be environment-specific.
-For example, :class:`EASE
-<lenskit.knn.EASEScorer>` supports both PyTorch and SciPy matrix inversion
+Some components support additional options that don't affect the semantics of the model or training, and may be environment-specific.
+For example, :class:`EASE <lenskit.knn.EASEScorer>` supports both PyTorch and SciPy matrix inversion routines, with the ideal option depending both on the data set and whether the system has a GPU.
-routines.

 Such options can be exposed via *environment variables* (e.g.
 :envvar:`LK_EASE_SOLVER`).
 If your component has such options, access them